Azure/azure-iot-sdk-python/pip_alias/azure-iothub-device-client/README.md

 The new package contains many breaking changes to APIs from the 1.x versions.
 Please see the [migration guide](https://github.com/Azure/azure-iot-sdk-python/blob/main/migration_guide.md) for details.

-If you still need to use the old 1.x version APIs, the archival source code is still available for download [here](https://github.com/Azure/azure-iot-sdk-python/releases/tag/release_2019_01_03).
+If you still need to use the old 1.x version APIs, the archival source code is still available [here](https://github.com/Azure/azure-iot-sdk-python/tree/v1-deprecated).

 Note that 1.x is fully deprecated and no longer supported.